Getting Started with Balti: A Beginner's Guide

 Part 4: Basic Grammar Concepts

 Balti has some key grammatical features that differ from English.
-Understanding these early will accelerate your learning.
+Understanding these early will accelerate your learning and help you construct meaningful sentences.

 Sentence Structure